MiloLug/c-scratch/docs/about_stage.md

         cs_pass;
     }

-    // Return in the end of functions no matter what, so you don't have to care about whether you have or not any yields.
-Since a coroutine will be corrupted without co_return/yield/etc. co_return;
+    // Stop in the end of functions no matter what, so you don't have to care about whether you have or not any yields.
+Since a coroutine will be corrupted without cs_stop/yield/etc. cs_stop;
 }

 // This ScriptManager's constructor actually calls ScriptManager::bindScripts